 - Loan Type: Adjustable-rate mortgages (ARMs) often cost less at first, during the loan’s introductory rate.
 Then the interest rate changes each year with the market, and your monthly payment would change accordingly.
 The payment on a fixed-rate loan stays the same throughout your borrowing term.
 Jumbo mortgages, which finance high-value homes, usually have higher interest rates and higher minimum down payment requirements.

 - Added Fees: A lot of first homeowners can’t afford to pay annual home insurance premiums or property taxes upfront each year.
 These fees, when combined, could cost thousands of dollars.
 So lenders will open an escrow account for you.
-Each month your payment will include a couple hundred extra dollars that go into escrow.
+Each month your payment will include a couple of hundred extra dollars that go into escrow.
 Then, after the money adds up, your lender will pay these large bills for you.

 Credit Reports and Your Best FHA Loan